Training For A Bike Tour

 4. Stay Relaxed

 Beginners often grip their bars too tightly or have their bikes set up incorrectly and cause uncomfortable conditions such as cyclist's palsy or biking numbness.
 Keep your hands relaxed by adjusting your grip every few miles.
 Rotate your wrist position so that pressure isn't always on your palms.
-And, if the vibrations from the road are causing you troubles, Harmonic Dampers can work wonders and are extremely easy for anyone to install.
 Next, check your riding position.
 Incorrect seat height is the most common error for beginner riders.
 This step-by-step guide will help you get the perfect saddle height.
 If you're uncomfortable doing this on your own, head over to your local bike shop and they will likely adjust your seat and give your bike a quick safety check free of charge.

 5. Mind Your Behind